ncase/mental-health/index.md

 For mental health advice from official sources, rather than a random internet person like me, check out these lists from the [Mental Health Foundation](https://www.mentalhealth.org.uk/your-mental-health/looking-after-your-mental-health) & [National Health Service](https://www.nhs.uk/conditions/stress-anxiety-depression/improve-mental-wellbeing/).

----
+<div style="text-align:center">・・・</div>

 *This article is a mix of personal story, the science of mental health, and practical tips.
-It's a 20-minute read in full, but you can just skip to the practical tips:*
+It's a 22-minute read in full, but you can just skip to the practical tips:*

 1. **[An Old Friend](#toc_0)** (story)
 2. **[Therapies I Tried](#toc_1)** (story + theory)